devanshv-code/Generator_in_Python/README.md

 Lazy Evaluation: They generate values only when requested, which can make programs faster and more responsive.

 So, generators help in writing efficient code that’s both memory and performance-friendly.
+## Generator Expressions
+These are similar to list comprehensions but with parentheses instead of brackets.
+They create generators in a single line, producing values on-the-fly without storing the entire sequence in memory.
+### Key Difference:

+The list comprehension creates a full list in memory.

+The generator expression creates a generator, which yields one square at a time, without storing them all in memory.

+## When to Use Generators:

+When working with large datasets or streams of data.

+When you need to save memory.

+When you want to work with infinite sequences or pipelines.